cvlab-stonybrook/ICACount/README.md

 ```
 may produce nondeterministic gradients when given tensors on a CUDA device.
 See Reproducibility for more information.
 [TORCH.NN.FUNCTIONAL.INTERPOLATE](https://pytorch.org/docs/stable/generated/torch.nn.functional.interpolate.html). <br>
-Since the interactive adaptation requires the gradient, the result may be slightly different for each run, even fix the seed and set torch.backends.cudnn.deterministic to true. <br>
+In the context of interactive adaptation, it's important to note that the gradient is required.
+All three class-agnostic counters utilize nn.UpsamplingBilinear2d.
+As a result, you may observe slight variations in the output for each run.
+This behavior persists even when you fix the random seed and set torch.backends.cudnn.deterministic to true.
 ### FamNet [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1JlaJi4tBtvbv6vL2LWAcy7LsER-vgIgB?usp=sharing)
 FSC-147:
 ```